Honoré de Balzac: Early life

 In 1814 the Balzac family moved to Paris, and Honoré was sent to private tutors and schools for the next two and a half years.
 This was an unhappy time in his life, during which he attempted suicide on a bridge over the river Loire.

 In 1816 Balzac entered the Sorbonne, where he studied under three famous professors: François Guizot, who later became Prime Minister, was Professor of Modern History; Abel-François Villemain, a recent arrival from the Collège Charlemagne, lectured on French and classical literature; and, most influential of all, Victor Cousin's courses on philosophy encouraged his students to think independently.

-Once his studies were completed, Balzac was persuaded by his father to follow him into the Law; for three years he trained and worked at the office of Victor Passez, a family friend.
+Once his studies were completed, Balzac was persuaded by his father to follow him into the Law; after a stint in the office of the avoué Jean-Baptiste Guillonnet-Merville for three years he trained and worked at the office of the notary Édouard-Victor Passez, a family friend.
 During this time Balzac began to understand the vagaries of human nature.
 In his 1840 novel Le Notaire, he wrote that a young person in the legal profession sees "the oily wheels of every fortune, the hideous wrangling of heirs over corpses not yet cold, the human heart grappling with the Penal Code".

 In 1819 Passez offered to make Balzac his successor, but his apprentice had had enough of the Law.
 He despaired of being "a clerk, a machine, a riding-school hack, eating and drinking and sleeping at fixed hours.
 I should be like everyone else.
 And that's what they call living, that life at the grindstone, doing the same thing over and over again....
 I am hungry and nothing is offered to appease my appetite".
 He announced his intention to become a writer.

 The loss of this opportunity caused serious discord in the Balzac household, although Honoré was not turned away entirely.
-Instead, in April 1819 he was allowed to live in the French capital—as English critic George Saintsbury describes it—"in a garret furnished in the most Spartan fashion, with a starvation allowance and an old woman to look after him", while the rest of the family moved to a house twenty miles [32 km] outside Paris.
+Instead, in April 1819 he was allowed to live in the French capital—as English critic George Saintsbury describes it—"in a garret furnished in the most Spartan fashion, with a starvation allowance and an old woman to look after him", while the rest of the family moved to a house twenty miles (32 km) outside Paris.